fkenneth8607/Wegot.MyLibrary.Api/README.md

 Api .net Core books
 Basic Api Rest project for Books Crud

-Realized with the clean architecture
+* Realized with the clean architecture Combine with Generic Repository
-Data connection with postgressql
+* Data connection with postgressql
-Using Entity Framework
+* Using Entity Framework
-Use of Swagger
+* Use of Swagger
-Unit tests with xUnit
+* Unit tests with xUnit